euc-dev/ws1-identity-services-api/docs/index.md

 Before you start using the API, make sure you meet the following requirements:

-- You have a new Workspace ONE tenant.
+- You have a new Omnissa Access tenant.
-- You have an administrator account in the Workspace ONE portal.
+- You have an administrator account in the Omnissa Access portal.
-- You can log into your tenant's Workspace ONE portal.
+- You can log into your tenant's Omnissa Access portal.
-- You have completed the Omnissa Identity Service setup in the Workspace ONE portal under Accounts > End User Management > Get started.
-This includes enabling Omnissa Identity Service, configuring the integration with your third-party identity provider, and selecting the Workspace ONE services to use with the identity provider.
+- You have completed the Omnissa Identity Service setup in the Omnissa Access portal under Accounts > End User Management > Get started.
+This includes enabling Omnissa Identity Service, configuring the integration with your third-party identity provider, and selecting the Omnissa services to use with the identity provider.
 For more information, see [Configuring User Provisioning and Identity Federation with Omnissa Identity Service](https://docs.omnissa.com/bundle/IdentityServices/page/GettingStartedwithIdentityServices.html).

 ### Step 1 - Create OAuth 2.0 Client from the UI